seblexis/count-post-its/README.md

 The result is displayed as shown:
 ![CounterResults](./readme/counter_results.png)

-Images are saved for each colour found, highlighting the Post it notes the app has identified, within the ```\images\results``` folder.
+Images are saved for each colour found, highlighting the Post it notes the app has identified, within the ```\images``` folder.
 ![drawnResultsYellow](./readme/result_Yellow.jpg)

 ![drawnResultsGreen](./readme/result_Green.jpg)